KamuiSW/PWS-SolarML/README.md

 (.\.venv\Scripts\Activate.ps1)

 A Raspberry Pi 5 powered robot designed to autonomously clean solar panels using a combination of mapping, sensors, and machine learning.
-It efficiently maps panel edges, plans an optimal cleaning path, detects uncleaned spots with a camera, and revisits them, all while minimising energy use.
+It maps panel edges, plans a cleaning path, detects uncleaned spots with a camera, and revisits them, all while minimising energy use.

 ---